musesum/MuFlo/README.md

 Prompt engineering is already a thing.
 LLMs are spouting misinformation with complete confidence.
 Fixes are often ad hoc after a attack was found in the field.
 What if you were able to explore and proactively defend attack?
 Let's say you have a 100 Trillion parameter LLM and you want to explore Election Misinformation attacks.
 So you shadow the LLM with a statement like `˚˚election<(1000)>˚˚attack` to yield a graph election attacks limited to 1000 nodes.

 Does Flo support this now?
 Nope.
+(Would need a compiler)

 ### Expressiveness

-One technique is to cluster words with similar meanings, such as Word2Vec [here](https://cnkndmr.gitlab.io/others/en/neural-network-word2vec.html).
-Now imagine collapsing clusters into a single node, somewhat akin to taking the above example [here](https://youtu.be/a703TTbxghc?t=287) and collapsing the convex hulls into --say-- a dozen nodes.
+One technique is to cluster words with similar meanings, such as [Word2Vec](https://cnkndmr.gitlab.io/others/en/neural-network-word2vec.html).
+Now imagine [clustering](https://youtu.be/a703TTbxghc?t=287) related meanings and folding that cluster into a single node.
 This has been for decades with Project Management software, where a complex project is broken into sub-projects.
 The main difference is, while Project management works top-down, the custering works bottom up.

 Returning to the `˚˚election<(1000)>˚˚attack` example.
 The `˚˚election` and `˚˚attack` paths can represent clusters of similar meanings around the keywords `election` and `attack` -- as a kind of theasarus.
 Meanwhile, the edge `<1000>` could reduce millions of result to a 1000 nodes with the strongest connections.

-That in turn could be reduced to <100> or even <10> most relevan connections as a navigational starting point.
+That in turn could be reduced to <100> or even <10> most relevant connections as a navigational starting point.
 Perhaps as a spatial flythrough venn set -- a kind of 3D version of [this](https://github.com/christophe-g/d3-venn)